Acorn House Veterinary Hospital Terms & Conditions

 Due to government legislation, we are unfortunately unable to accept any unused medicines for a refund.
 We will accept used or unused medication for responsible disposal.

 Acorn House Veterinary Hospital will contact you either by letter, email, phone or text in order to advise you of your pet's upcoming healthcare treatments, including annual vaccinations.
 Whilst we make every effort to send out reminders for your pet's healthcare, these are provided as a complimentary service and the responsibility to keep them up to date remains with you.
-In particular, please be aware that PETS passports require rabies vaccination boosters so please keep a personal record of when this is due.
+In particular, strict timings must be observed for rabies vaccinations if pets are to travel outside of the UK.
 Acorn House Veterinary Surgery accepts no liability for any loss, damages or costs which may result from the failure of a client receiving any reminder.

 Any entitlement to a refund of Veterinary Fees will be as determined by the Terms of Business as provided to you in advance.
 Refunds are not possible on POM-V medications once they have left the premises as we are not able to guarantee storage conditions once out of our custody.
 Disputes regarding professional fees should be dealt with through our complaints procedure but are not normally subject to refund.
 Non-POM-v medications and items bought through the shop can be refunded provided they are unopened in their original packaging in resaleable condition.
 They must be returned within 28 days of sale for this to apply.
 This does not apply to goods or medicines that are faulty.

 For the avoidance of doubt, nothing in this Clause shall require Acorn House to refund the Fees (or part thereof) unless such Fees (or part thereof) have previously been paid.